 The purpose

 The goal of this weblog is to encourage people to enjoy the miracles of tropical plant life without travelling.
-If no garden is available and daily duties like watering seem tedious, hermetospheres are the perfect choice.
-They are miniature, self-sustaining, tropical ecosystems, cheap and easy to realize: start a container and observe what is going on inside.
+If no garden is available and daily duties like watering seem tedious, the hermetosphere (closed terrarium, eternal terrarium) is the perfect choice.
+It is a miniature, self-sustaining, tropical ecosystem, cheap and easy to realize: start a container and observe what is going on inside.
 Follow a few simple rules and learn with every attempt.
 My weblog can help you avoid mistakes and find explanations for your own observations.

-Why a weblog in times of YouTube and Tiktok?
-It doesn’t take much to create a hermetosphere, but it does take time.
+Why a weblog in times of YouTube, Instagram and Tiktok?
+It doesn’t take much to enjoy a hermetosphere, but it does take time.
 Hermetospheres are therefore an opportunity to slow down, some call it meditative.
 Things develop slowly in the container.
 The slower the better, as we will see.
 While you wait, you have time to read and get to the bottom of things.
 Hermetospheres are not science, and science is not required.
 However, my aim is to use sources of information that are as reliable as possible and to disclose them.
-Finally, the weblog allows me to tell stories that seem remarkable to me about the plants I use.
+The weblog allows me to tell stories that seem remarkable to me about the plants I use.

 The history